starknet-edu/counter-workshop/README.md

 ### Requirements

--In your `Scarb.toml` file, declare the `openzeppelin` package as your project dependency.
+- In your `Scarb.toml` file, declare the `openzeppelin` package as your project dependency.

 ### Verification